EmptyKeys/UI_Examples/README.md

 Examples for Empty Keys UI Library

-Prerequisites: Visual Studio 2017 15.9.2+
+Prerequisites: Visual Studio 2022, .NET 8

-Note for Xenko: You need standard Xenko installed.
-You can download it on http://xenko.com/download/

-Note for Linux: You need .NET Core and .NET Standard 2.0

 How to make them work
 =====================